thahnen/Aiolos/README.md

 ## Abstract

-Implementation of the Texture Orientation Estimation Method described in this [Paper](https://ieeexplore.ieee.org/abstract/document/8331276).
+Implementation of the Texture Orientation Estimation Method described in this [Paper](paper.pdf) by the [IEEE](https://ieeexplore.ieee.org/abstract/document/8331276).
 Uses a [GLCM](https://de.wikipedia.org/wiki/Grauwertematrix) to find the main orientation(s) in a given image.

 ### Usability

-Right now only as a C++ implementation, sadly not as a shared library to use yet!
+Right now only as a C++ implementation, not as a (shared) library to use yet!
 Also there are two different schemes as described in the paper implemented by now (Standard and Scheme 2).
 Both implementations are also available in two versions, one for use at compile time (CT) and one for run time (RT).